Roland-Mehes/portfolio/README.md

 - Share a short introduction about myself,
 - Showcase my previous work and projects,
 - Highlight my past job experiences,
-- And (soon) include a "Testimonials" section with client feedback.
+- And include a "Testimonials" section with client feedback.

 ## ⚙️ Technologies Used